CAG2Mark/OpenSkillBot/README.md

 # Building and Running
 Binaries are not yet provided, so you must clone and run the bot yourself.
-## Part 1 - Creatning and Inviting the Bot in Discord:
+## Part 1 - Creating and Inviting the Bot in Discord:
 1. Go to Discord Developers and create an application: https://discord.com/developers/applications
 2. Open the applicaton.
 Go to "Bot" in the sidebar.
 Click "Add Bot".
 3. Under "Priviliged Gateway Intents", enable "Server Members Intent".